 Skip to contents

 Users must provide as input to the MSE function a list object that defines the harvest control rule (HCR) to apply to the population in each timestep.
-HCRs can take many forms including constant catch, constant fishing mortality, threshold, etc. Several HCR functions are provided as part of the package, including the current Tier 3a HCR used by the North Pacific Fisheries Management Council for Alaska sablefish, but users can also define their custom HCR functions for their own purposes.
+HCRs can take many forms including constant catch, constant fishing mortality, threshold, etc. Several HCR functions are provided as part of the package, including the current Tier 3a HCR used by the North Pacific Fisheries Management Council for Alaska sablefish, but users can also define custom HCR functions for their own purposes.

 A simple example of an HCR function is as follows: